Introduction

 • fast_mode: bool = False: If flag is set, the rotations of the 2-RDM are performed approximately to reduce computation time.

-• target: str = "minimum": Type of extremum to be searched for.
-Options are: minimum, maximum, extremum.
+• target: str = "minimum": Type of extremum to optimize for.
+Avalailable options are: minimum, maximum, and extremum.

 spin_indices = system.spin_indices